Ziad-0Waleed/Weather-Api-App/README.md

    copy your API key
    make sure it is active

-   search for api_key in the code and paste your API key here
+   search for api_key in the code and paste your API key there

 1. **Clone the repository**
    ```bash